- Attraction Seating

 OTHER DISNEY THEME

-The Imagination Pavilion, sponsored by Kodak, has been a part of Epcot since it opened.
+The Imagination Pavilion has been a part of Epcot since it opened.
 The central theme is all about using or stretching your imagination.
 It begins on the outside of the building with the upside down waterfall and jumping water pods!
 Let's go see what the Imagination Institute is up to!

 Wander through the queue and see part of the Imagination Institute.
 There is a portrait gallery of Inventor of the Year winners, which includes Dr. Channing, Dr. Wayne Szalinski (Honey I Shrunk the Audience) and Dr. Brainard from "Flubber."